I help people play, learn and solve problems together, through creative uses of art, media and technology.

 A multimedia innovator and social entrepreneur, I have led a wide range of projects in education, news and entertainment.
-We created popular games and digital media services at Apple and Macromedia — and developed collaborative software for online communities at Wikipedia.
-I also ran a TV production studio, a game development shop and a social news network.
+We created popular games and digital media services at Apple and Macromedia — and developed collaborative software for online communities at Wikipedia and NewsTrust.
 Our products and services have touched the lives of hundreds of millions around the world.
-I am now ‘semi-retired’, devoting my time to causes that can contribute to social change.
+I am now ‘semi-retired’, devoting my time to social change.